Breadcrumb

 - Adjustments to your tasks or workload, working hours or schedule, and possibly a phased return

-- Training or guidance on new tasks, if applicable
+- any training or guidance on new tasks, if applicable

 - Are the prevention advisor – occupational health doctor’s suggestions not achievable for your organisation?
-In that case, your employer will draw up a report.
+In a next step, the employer draws up a report.

 When?